A Step-by-Step Guide to Filling Out the W-2 Form

 Field 8: Allocated Tips

-If your business is a large food or beverage establishment, and the amount of tips an employee reported to you fell below the IRS’s approved percentage rate, you may assess additional compensation to your employees in the form of allocated tips.
+If your business is a large food or beverage establishment, and the amount of tips an employee reported to you fell below the IRS’s approved percentage rate, you may need to assess additional compensation to your employees in the form of allocated tips.

-Unlike any tips reported in Field 7, this sum is not included in the amount of total income reported in Field 1.
+However, unlike any tips reported in Field 7, this sum is not included in the amount of total income reported in Field 1.

 Field 9: Advance EIC Payment